 California and South Coast AQMD have pushed advances in clean technology, innovative regulations, and incentive programs to adopt the most comprehensive, aggressive, and successful strategy to reduce emissions from mobile sources in the nation.
 As a direct result of California's programs, NOx emissions from those mobile sources under California's authority have decreased by approximately 83 percent since 2000, as shown in Figure ES-2.
 California will be able to achieve a significant amount of the last portion of reductions needed to reach attainment in 2023.
-However, to achieve all of the reductions needed to reach attainment in 2023.
-However, to achieve all of the reductions needed to work together with all stakeholders to drastically lower emissions to achieve the needed reductions.
+However, to achieve all of the reductions necessary to reach attainment, the State, South Coast AQMD and the federal government will need to work together with all stakeholders to drastically lower emissions to achieve the needed reductions.